JSidat/flask-project/README.md

 Being a solo project some of the principles and methodologies had to be adapted to cater for the independent nature of the project:

 * Individuals and interactions over processes and tool: this didnt apply to me as the project was a solo project.
 However we still conducted morning briefs and daily stand-ups to gain a good understanding of whatwas required on a daily basis.

+* Working software over comprehensvie documentation: The purpose of the SFIA1 project is to test our porgramming skills and we were ultiamtely being tested on how well our applications worked and if they met the requirements set out in the project scope.

+* Customer collaboration over contract negotiations: This part was not really applicable but I made the project with an intended end user in my mind, as shown through user stories.

+* Responding to change over follwoing the plan: The direction my project went in was a slightly different to what I intended at the start but careful planning allowed me make these changes without affecting my overall performance.

+### Kanban Board

+A kanban style board was used to plan the project and layout my user stories and tasks.
+At the academy, we were introduced to the Trello board as a tool to plan the project, so this was the project planning tool that was used throughout the project.

+User stories are defined on the board.
+A product backlog based on these user stories is created from which tasks are created and completed with an ultimate objective of meeting the requirements set out in the user stories by adding all the relevant functionality and features.
+The board allows you to slide tasks form left to right as you start, progress and complete it and gives you a visual representation of your tasks and progress.

+My definition of 'done' was the correct implementation of a feature or function where the feauture ran without any bugs or issues and added the fucntionality that it was intended for.